-Here is a quick resource for some of the fish:
+Here is a quick resource for some of the fish seen:

-The fish species we are likely to see are listed underneath.
-The two super common species that we may see a lot of are Striped Killifish and Mummichogs.
+The two super common species seen are Striped Killifish and Mummichogs.
 Male Striped Killifish can be confused with Mummichogs because of their vertical bars.
-There are a few other less common species that look similar that we may also see (Rainwater Killifish, Mosquito Fish, Pupfish, Banded Killifish).
+There are a few other less common species that look similar that were seen may also see (Rainwater Killifish, Mosquito Fish, Pupfish, Banded Killifish).
 White Perch in the picture to the right.

 - Striped Killifish (notice males and females look different)